 Starting with defining what storytelling is.
-In a day to day context, a story is a sequence of events which unfold through time.
-But what does a story mean in a business context?
+In a day-to-day context, it’s a story is a sequence of events which unfold through time.
+But what does a story mean in a marketing context?

 Consumers do not care about strategies.
-Two things that connect consumers with brands: experience and communication.
+There are two things that connect consumers with brands: experience and communication.

 A brand experience is the ultimate exposure of the brand from the consumer’s perspective; from the moment he/she is aware of the product to the point beyond purchasing.